 Approved Scoring System Appendix A

-View the various TIF districts
+View the TIF map

 To date, there are 33 TIF districts scattered throughout the city which include commercial, industrial, residential and mixed-use neighborhoods.
 From small commercial strips to large tracts of land, these TIF districts are pumping new life and new opportunities into Rockford.